What Type of Refrigerators Are Best for Your Kitchen?

 Quad or Four-Door Refrigerators

-There are actually two different types of configurations available for a four-door.
+There are two different types of configurations available for a four-door.

-The first configuration has both the top (refrigeration) portion and bottom (freezer) portion as french-doors.
+The first configuration has the top (refrigeration) and bottom (freezer) portions as French doors.

-The second has french doors on top but then has two drawers below that instead of split doors.
+The second has French doors on top but then has two drawers below instead of split doors.
 The middle drawer is usually a specialty drawer.

-Think of all the benefits a french-door refrigerator adds and extend that to the freezer as well.
+Think of all the benefits a French-door refrigerator adds and extend that to the freezer.

 The freezer doors have storage space in addition to the split internal drawers.

-Some brands also have the added feature of being able to use the lower freezer compartments as refrigeration.
+Some brands also have the added feature of using lower freezer compartments for refrigeration.

 Innovative Refrigerator Features

-With all the focus on tech these days, it’s not surprising that refrigerators are starting to show a little bit of geek chic, took.
+With all the focus on tech these days, it’s not surprising that refrigerators are starting to show a little bit of geek chic.

-Lately, there have been several different ways companies have made their fridges smarter than before.
+Lately, there have been several different ways companies have made their fridges brighter than before.

 The Perks And Pitfalls Of Innovative Features

-Innovative refrigerators, as a whole, are meant to help preserve food for longer periods of time while also delivering a new level of convenience to the kitchen.
+Innovative refrigerators, as a whole, are meant to help preserve food for extended periods while also delivering a new level of convenience to the kitchen.

-If you’re looking for easy food storage or just want a statement piece, this is a great pick for you.
+If you’re looking for easy food storage or want a statement piece, this is a great pick.

-For many people, the biggest drawbacks are the price...and the tech, if it doesn’t work the way you want it to.
+For many people, the most significant drawbacks are the price...and the tech if it doesn’t work how you want it to.

 Sometimes, it backfires or requires more maintenance than you want it to.